 - Identify viable solutions (near term, longer term)

-The Fish Passage Working Group will meet six times in 2018 – view meeting schedule.
+The Fish Passage Working Group is meeting in 2018 and 2019 – view meeting schedule.

 Water Supply Working Group